ArtifactDB/gypsum-bioc-index/README.md

   This is a required argument for `add-version` and `delete-version`.
 - `-l`, `--latest`: boolean indicating whether the specified version is the latest of its asset.
   This is a required argument for `add-version` and `delete-version`.

+## Publishing SQLite files

+The various GitHub Actions in this repository will publish the SQLite files as release assets.

+- The [`fresh-build` Action](https://github.com/ArtifactDB/gypsum-bioc-index/actions/workflows/fresh-build.yaml) will run the `fresh.js` script to create and publish a fresh build.
+  This is manually triggered and can be used on the rare occasions where the existing release is irrecoverably out of sync with the **gypsum** bucket.
+- The [`update-indices` Action](https://github.com/ArtifactDB/gypsum-bioc-index/actions/workflows/update-indices.yaml) runs the `update.js` script daily to match changes to the bucket contents.
+  This will only publish a new release if any changes were performed.
+  - Note that cron jobs in GitHub Actions require some semi-routine nudging to indicate that the repository is still active, otherwise the workflow is disabled.

+The latest version of the SQLite files are available [here](https://github.com/ArtifactDB/gypsum-bioc-index/releases/tag/latest).
+Clients can check the `modified` file to determine when the files were last updated (and whether local caches need to be refreshed).